gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

      We have 2 million webservers handling one session each"​ Joe Armstrong​

 This mind shift is the key.

 It is not that easy when switching from different languages to actually perceive these concepts and suddenly start building concurrent fault tolerant applications​.

-It is a lot easier in the beginning to be trapped into trying to rebuild the concepts you are already familiar with from  .NET, Java or Ruby.
+It is a lot easier in the beginning to be trapped into trying to rebuild the concepts you are already familiar with from .NET, Java, Ruby...

-But I say this is key – the game changer with elixir/erlang applications.
+But I say this is the key, the game changer with elixir/erlang applications.

 ​If there is a software error and the server software crashes we lose either two million connections or one depending on the model.​

-The most important part is that one session crashing shall not effect all the other sessions.​
+The most important part is that one session crashing shall not effect all the other ones.​

 ### Design to Scale with Erlang / OTP